There are different ways to create and maintain your API documentation in APITree.

 to activate the checkbox Initial CRUD endpoints.

-import an existing API you just have to choose
+If you want to import an existing API you just have to choose

 the specification file you want to upload and your done.